zidsi/classla/README.md

 ## Benchmarking results

-This pipeline currently (December 2019) is the state-of-the-art in processing Slovenian, Croatian and Serbian, with the following (CoNLL-2018-shared-task) F1 metrics obtained on the [babushka-bench](https://github.com/clarinsi/babushka-bench) benchmarking platform (with gold segmentation and remaining preprocessing with the same pipeline):
+This pipeline currently (January 2020) is the state-of-the-art in processing Slovenian, Croatian and Serbian, with the following (CoNLL-2018-shared-task) F1 metrics obtained on the [babushka-bench](https://github.com/clarinsi/babushka-bench) benchmarking platform (with gold segmentation and remaining preprocessing with the same pipeline):

 |language|layer|F1|
 |---|---|---|